Social protection of the business manager

 Old-age insurance

 The employee-equivalent manager contributes to the pension insurance which entitles him to a basic retirement pension and one supplementary retirement pension at the time of the cessation of its activity.
-However, he must fulfill certain conditions, relating in particular to the age at which he ceases to be employed and the number of quarters worked, in order to obtain full retirement pensions.
+However, he must fulfill certain conditions, relating in particular to the age of cessation of his activity and the number of quarters worked, in order to obtain full retirement pensions.

-To know all the rules concerning the retirement of an employee-equivalent manager, you can consult the employee pension information sheet.
+To know all the rules concerning the retirement of an employee-equivalent manager, you can consult the sheet on the retirement of the employee.

 Warning